Cortney Mosle, MS, OTR/L

 Emily Grossi, MS, OTR/L

-Provides in-school and in-home occupational therapy
+Provides in-school & in-home occupational therapy

 Emily started her career as a pediatric occupational therapist in 2019.
 She attended Ithaca College for both her Bachelor’s degree in Occupational Science and Master’s degree in Occupational Therapy.
 Emily is a neurodiversity-affirming therapist and believes that valuing autonomy, promoting shared enjoyment and connection, and respecting individual differences are essential to her role.
 Emily has several years of experience working alongside occupational therapists, physical therapists, and speech-language pathologists with a variety of pediatric populations in the clinic and in community-based and home settings.
 Emily is grateful for the experiences she has had that led her to taking continuing education courses in social-emotional development, interoception and neuroception, implementing best fit AAC systems, and wheelchair seating assessment.